tooxie/dnstls/README.md

 * Fix known issues

 ## Known issues
-UDP support does not work as expected.
-It receives a DNS query, sends it out to the DNS server, but when it gets the response and forwards it to the client, it arrives malformed.
-There is clearly an issue with the UDP->TCP->UDP conversion.

 The outgoing requests block the socket, i.e. while a query to the DNS server is being made, all incoming requests must wait until we get a response.
 While it's possible to write non-blocking code with Python, it's definitely not one of the